gscanlon21/a-workout-a-day/CONTRIBUTING.md

 # Contributing

-QOL and app changes are welcome.
-I'm not currently accepting pull requests for changes to the workout routines.
+QOL, app, and exercise data changes are welcome.

+I'm not currently accepting pull requests for changes to the workout routine generation.